r4yns2/Quantum-Bell-State/README.md

 - Applies phase encoding with variable angle φ
 - Measures in both Z-basis and X-basis (X⊗X)
 - Compares experimental results against theoretical predictions
-- Runs on both Qiskit simulator and IBM Quantum hardware
+- Runs on both Qiskit simulator
 - Estimates phase from measurement probabilities

 ## How to run